udu-games/UDU_SDK_package/Documentation~/Installation instructions.md

 # UDU_SDK_package

-Welcome to the UDU Controller Software Development Kit (SDK)!

 This document provides detailed informations on how to get started with the UDU SDK, including system requirements, installation instructions, guides, references and usage examples.

 ## System Requirements

-The following system requirements are necessary to use the current version of the SDK:
+The following system requirements are necessary to use the current version of the UDU SDK:

 * **Unity Versions:**

     **Note:** *`2021.3.11f1` & higher is compatible with the UDU controller.
-This uses the API compatibility level `.NET standard 2.1`.*
+This uses the API compatibility level :`.NET standard 2.1`.*

-    **Note:** *If you are using lower than -> `2021.3.11f1`, you will need to change the API compatibility level in Unity, `Player Settings-> API compatibility level -> .NET Framework`*
+    **Note:** *If you are using lower than -> `2021.3.11f1`, you will need to change the API compatibility level in Unity, `Player Settings-> API compatibility level -> .NET 4.x`*

 * **Android:** *Minimum API level ->* `Android 5.1 'Lollipop' - API level 22`

     **Note:** *You need to have [Android environment setup installed](https://docs.unity3d.com/Manual/android-sdksetup.html).*
 ____________________________
-* ***Other availability:*** *The SDK is currently available for Unity and Android, but will be expanded to support IOS soon and additional platforms in the future.
+* ***Other availability:*** *The SDK is currently available for Unity and Android, but will be expanded to support iOS soon and additional platforms in the future.
 Stay tuned for updates on our supported platforms.*

 ## Installation